Human body weight

 Human body weight is a person's mass or weight.

-Strictly speaking, body weight is the measurement of weight without items located on the person.
+Strictly speaking, body weight is the measurement of mass without items located on the person.
 Practically though, body weight may be measured with clothes on, but without shoes or heavy accessories such as mobile phones and wallets, and using manual or digital weighing scales.
 Excess or reduced body weight is regarded as an indicator of determining a person's health, with body volume measurement providing an extra dimension by calculating the distribution of body weight.